 Vietnam Memorial.
 Arlington Cemetery.
 Lincoln Memorial.
 The Washington Monument.
 Jefferson Memorial.
-When standing in front these memorials, visitors experience a range of motions.
+When standing in front these memorials, visitors experience a range of emotions.
 Awe.
 Hurt.
 Sadness.
 Respect.

 The United States National Parks Services (NPS) the government bureau responsible for the maintenance of these memorials, wants visitors to notice and feel the beauty of these memorials – not any aesthetic bruises that would detract from the experience.